 The alkalinity concentration at background monitor 21-08, located at the western property boundary, showed a concentration of 320 mg/L in June 2018, which is higher than the previous maximum alkalinity concentration at this location of 300 mg/L in December 2017.
 Alkalinity has shown a subtle increasing trend over time from about 270 mg/L pre-2013 to about 280 mg/L from 2013 to 2016, to an average of 305 mg/L in 2018.
+The 2019 average alkalinity concentration of 275 mg/L is similar to 2013 to 2016 concentrations.

-Downgradient monitor 15a-01 showed higher 2018 sodium and chloride concentrations than historic results at this location.
+Downgradient monitor 15a-01 continued to show higher 2018 and 2019 sodium and chloride concentrations than historic results at this location.
 As discussed further in Section 8.3.1, this location is now located adjacent to a drainage ditch and appears to be affected by infiltration of surface water.
-Measures should be implemented in 2019 to address this issue such as re-direction of the ditch in this area and augmentation of the surface seal at both monitors at this location.
-AECOM will discuss options with the City.

-Elevated iron concentrations were observed starting in 2011 in several monitors across the site (background and downgradient) and still persist at most locations in 2018 though generally decreasing.
-Further elevated iron at location 18 remains slightly elevated in 2018 but lower than 2017.
-As has been concluded previously these iron concentrations are not related to site operations
+Elevated iron concentrations were observed starting in 2011 in several monitors across the site (background and downgradient) and still persist at most locations in 2019 though generally decreasing.
+Downgradient monitor 6a-96 showed an elevated iron concentration of 0.22 mg/L in December 2019 compared to it's previous maximum iron concentration of 0.15 mg/L. No other trends or unusual concentrations were noted at this location.
+As has been concluded previously these iron concentrations are not related to site operations.